-The Azure fabric controller provisions and monitors the condition of the Azure compute instances.
-The fabric controller checks the status of the hardware and software of the host and guest machine instances.
-When it detects a failure, it enforces SLAs by automatically relocating the VM instances.
+The Azure fabric controller provisions and monitors the condition of Azure compute instances.
+The fabric controller monitors the status of the hardware and software of the host and guest machine instances.
+When it detects a failure, it maintains SLAs by automatically relocating the VM instances.
 The concept of fault and upgrade domains further supports the compute SLA.

 When multiple Cloud Service role instances are deployed, Azure deploys these instances to different fault domains.
-A fault domain boundary is basically a different hardware rack in the same region.
-Fault domains reduce the probability that a localized hardware failure will interrupt the service of an application.
-You cannot manage the number of fault domains that are allocated to your worker or web roles.
+A fault domain boundary is essentially a different hardware rack in the same region.
+Fault domains reduce the probability that a localized hardware failure interrupts the service of an application.
+You cannot manage the number of fault domains of your worker roles or web roles.
 The fabric controller uses dedicated resources that are separate from Azure-hosted applications.
-It has 100 percent uptime because it serves as the nucleus of the Azure system.
+It requires 100 percent uptime because it serves as the nucleus of the Azure system.
 It monitors and manages role instances across fault domains.

 The following diagram shows Azure shared resources that the fabric controller deploys and manages across different fault domains.

-Upgrade domains are similar to fault domains in function, but they support upgrades rather than failures.
-An upgrade domain is a logical unit of instance separation that determines which instances in a particular service will be upgraded at a point in time.
-By default, for your hosted service deployment, five upgrade domains are defined.
+While fault domains are physical separations to mitigate failure, upgrade domains are logical units of instance separation that determine which instances of a service will be upgraded at a specific time.
+By default, five upgrade domains are defined for your hosted service deployment.
 However, you can change that value in the service definition file.
-For example, assume that you have eight instances of your web role.
-There will be two instances in three upgrade domains and two instances in one upgrade domain.
-Azure defines the update sequence, but it's based on the number of upgrade domains.
-For more information on upgrade domains, see Update a cloud service.
+For example, if you have eight instances of your web role, there are two instances in three upgrade domains and two instances in one upgrade domain.
+Azure defines the update sequence based on the number of upgrade domains.
+For more information, see Update a cloud service.

 Features in other services

-In addition to the platform features that support high compute availability, Azure embeds high-availability features into its other services.
-For example, Azure Storage maintains three replicas of all blob, table, and queue data.
-It also allows the option of geo-replication to store backups of blobs and tables in a secondary region.
-The Azure Content Delivery Network allows blobs to be cached around the world for both redundancy and scalability.
+In addition to the platform features that support high availability of compute resources, Azure embeds high-availability features in its other services.
+For example, Azure Storage maintains at least three replicas of all data in your Azure storage account.
+It also enables geo-replication to store copies of your data in a secondary region.
+The Azure Content Delivery Network allows blobs to be cached around the world for redundancy, scalability, and lower latency.
 Azure SQL Database maintains multiple replicas as well.

 Although Azure provides multiple features that support high availability, it's important to understand their limitations:

-- For compute, Azure guarantees that your roles are available and running, but it does not know if your application is running or overloaded.
+- For compute, Azure guarantees that your roles are available and running, but it cannot detect whether your application is running or overloaded.

 - For Azure SQL Database, data is replicated synchronously within the region.
 You can choose active geo-replication, which allows up to four additional database copies in the same region (or different regions).
-These database replicas are not point-in-time backups.
-SQL databases do provide point-in-time backup capabilities.
-To learn more about SQL Database point-in-time capabilities, read Azure SQL Database Point in Time Restore.
+While these database replicas are not point-in-time backups, SQL Database does provide point-in-time backup capabilities.
+For more information, see Recover an Azure SQL Database using automated data backups: Point-in-time restore.

 Availability sets for Azure Virtual Machines

-The majority of this article focuses on cloud services, which use a platform as a service (PaaS) model.
-However, there are also specific availability features for Azure Virtual Machines, which uses an infrastructure as a service (IaaS) model.
-To achieve high availability with Virtual Machines, you must use availability sets.
-An availability set serves a similar function to fault and upgrade domains.
-Within an availability set, Azure positions the virtual machines in a way that prevents localized hardware faults and maintenance activities from bringing down all of the machines in that group.
+This document primarily focuses on cloud services, which use a platform-as-a-service (PaaS) model.
+There are also specific availability features for Azure Virtual Machines, which use an infrastructure-as-a-service (IaaS) model.
+To achieve high availability with Virtual Machines, you must use availability sets, which serve a similar function to fault and upgrade domains.
+Within an availability set, Azure positions the virtual machines in a way that prevents localized hardware faults and maintenance activities from bringing down all the machines in that group.
 Availability sets are required to achieve the Azure SLA for the availability of Virtual Machines.

-The following diagram provides a representation of two availability sets that group web and SQL Server virtual machines, respectively.
+The following diagram shows two availability sets for web and SQL Server virtual machines, respectively.

 In the preceding diagram, SQL Server is installed and running on virtual machines.
-This is different from the previous discussion of Azure SQL Database, which provides a database as a managed service.
+This is different from Azure SQL Database, which provides a database as a managed service.

 Application strategies for high availability